Learn more about AIM HIGH funding at IL Public 4-year schools!

 The Maine West Scholarship Fund (formerly Dollars for Scholars) exists to raise scholarship money to be given to Maine West students to help with the cost of ANY post-secondary education.
-For more information or to access the application, please click below:

 Your participation and support is essential to the success of the program.
 Money is raised from memberships, corporate and staff donations, snack sales on final exam days and an Annual Raffle.